Tagged barcodes for the topological analysis of gradient-like vector fields

 In conclusion, this paper represents a proof of concept of a method to build a tagged barcode from any topological or combinatorial object that gives rise to a weighted and based chain complex, such as gradient-like vector fields.
 In perspective, it will be interesting to apply this method to more general vector fields also containing closed orbits, or even to higher-order tensor fields.
-A method to construct a chain complex from Morse-Smale vector fields in both the smooth and combinatorial setting has been presented in \cite{EidiJost2022}.
-Moreover, in the context of combinatorial Morse theory, an approach for the topological analysis of the dynamics of a not necessarily gradient-like vector field has been proposed in \cite{Dey-etal_ConnMatPersRed2024}, which uses connection matrices.
-By the generality of our approach, we could obtain tagged barcodes by applying our construction to those chain complexes, with an appropriate choice of weights.
+However, already for vector fields with closed orbits, difficulties arise when trying to define invariants analogous to the Morse complex, as pointed out in \cite{AboutNonUniqueness2024}.
+In the context of combinatorial Morse theory, an approach for the topological analysis of the dynamics of a not necessarily gradient-like vector field has been proposed in \cite{Dey-etal_ConnMatPersRed2024}, which uses connection matrices.
+By the generality of our approach, we could obtain tagged barcodes by applying our construction to such chain complexes as well, with an appropriate choice of weights.